NativeScript/docs/content/guide/core/utils.md

 const isValueDefined: boolean = Utils.isDefined(someValue)
 ```

-Checks if the specified value not `undefined`.
+Checks if the specified value is not `undefined`.

 ---
 ### isUndefined()